 Scatter these little pinecones throughout the branches to fill in empty spots.
 They add texture while sticking to your blue color scheme.

-7. Blue and Gold Tree Topper Star
+7. Blue and Silver Tree Topper Star

 8. Delft Blue Inspired Porcelain Ornaments